Joe Koenig, 122nd Session, KMI Investigations, LLC

 Learn more about Joseph Blozis

-Neville W. Cramer, 157th Session, U.S. Boarder Patrol & INS Special Agent, Retired (FL)
+Neville W. Cramer, 157th Session, U.S. Border Patrol & INS Special Agent, Retired (FL)

 U.S. Immigration: The Changing Role for Law Enforcement

 By dispelling myths and discussing current policies and programs, this presentation will reduce much of the misinformation about U.S. Immigration enforcement that currently abounds throughout our law enforcement community.